zbyszeksmiechowicz/microgateway/kubernetes/README.md

 ### Configuration Change

-There can be cases when you need to modify your configuration files.
-For example you want to add a new policy sequence to your service or you change some existing parameters.
+There can be cases when you need to modify edgemicro configuration.
+Edgemicro gets its configuration from org-env-config.yaml file.
+When deploying edgemicro as a Service or as manual sidecar you pass a -conf parameter to edgemicroctl command.
+Edgemicro pod picks up this configuration from kubernetes secret object mgwsecret.
+This org-env config file tells edgemicro which policies to execute.
+What if you want to add a new policy to a running edgemicro?
+You don't have to wipe out the existing setup.
+You can follow the steps below to change the configuration.

-Edgemicro Configurations are stored as a kuberentes secret object  called mgwsecret.

 - Create a secret configuration file secret.yaml as shown below :